Major Medical Center with Months of Coding Backlog

-Coding backlogs can build slowly, or happen suddenly.
+Coding backlogs can build slowly or happen suddenly.
 The expectation in most facilities is that charts should be coded within 3 to 5 days of discharge, and Accounts Receivable needs to be below a predetermined dollar amount.
 In this facility, the backlog started off slowly, and when it grew to several hundred charts, far outside of the 3 to 5 days of discharge, they knew they needed help.
-Facing bankruptcy, this facility chose to hire a coding service versus hiring additional coders.
-They needed help with their backlog quickly, therefore, recruiting new staff was not an option in the time frame that they required.
+Facing bankruptcy, this facility chose to hire Phoenix versus hiring additional coders.
+They needed help with their backlog quickly.
+Therefore, recruiting new staff was not an option in the time frame that they required.
 And Phoenix has remained their remote coding service, and no backlog has occurred since!